syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Gridlines.md

 {% endtabs %}

 ## Snapping Gridlines
-Nodes can be aligned and resize easily using grid lines by enabling snap to grid.
+Nodes can be aligned and resized easily using gridlines by enabling the snap to grid.
 The following code example illustrates how to enable the snap to grid.
 {% tabs %}
 {% highlight xml %}
 <diagram:SfDiagram x:Name="diagram" >